Single Impurity In Ultracold Fermi Superfluids

-{\em Extended impurity ---} So far, we have focused on the effect of a localized impurity.
-Now we take the impurity potential to be a Gaussian with finite width $U_{\sigma}(x)=u_{\sigma}e^{-x^{2}/a^{2}}/(a\sqrt{\pi})$.
-When the width of the Gaussian impurity is small, the results we obtained are essentially the same as the localized impurity.
-We will hence only show here the results of a magnetic impurity with relatively large width.
-Two examples of the density and gap profiles obtained from BdG equations are shown in Fig.~\ref{Fig:FFLO}.
-For an extended impurity potential with sufficient width, the Friedel oscillation is suppressed.
-By tailoring the strength and/or the width of the impurity, one can control the local spin imbalance.
-Under proper conditions, the gap profiles exhibit Fulde-Ferrell-Larkin-Ovchinnikov (FFLO)-like oscillations \cite{FFLO}, which has become a very active research area in cold atoms recently \cite{randy,Orso,Demler}.
+{\em Extended impurity ---} Now we turn to Gaussian impurity potentials with finite width $U_{\sigma}(x)=u_{\sigma}e^{-x^{2}/a^{2}}/(a\sqrt{\pi})$.
+Since we obtain all of the previous (delta function) physics for narrow widths, we focus on relatively wide potentials.
+Examples of the density and gap profiles obtained from our BdG calculations are shown in Fig.~\ref{Fig:FFLO}.
+For an extended impurity potential of sufficient width, the Friedel oscillations are suppressed.
+Under appropriate conditions, the gap profiles exhibit FFLO-like oscillations \cite{FFLO}, which has recently received considerable attention in studies of ultra-cold atoms \cite{randy,Orso,Demler}.
+In previous experiments, polarized Fermi gas have been realized by preparing the gas with an overall population imbalance.
+Here the magnetic impurity breaks the local population balance and by tailoring the strength and/or the width of the magnetic impurity, one is able to control the magnitude of the population imbalance as shown in Fig.~\ref{Fig:FFLO} which in turn controls the nature of the induced FFLO state.
 The impurity therefore provides us with a controlled way to create FFLO state.

+For simplicity, we have thus far focused on 1D systems.
+However, we have verified that the essential physics is also valid in higher dimensions.
+As an example, we illustrate in Fig.~\ref{Fig:FFLO3D} the effect of an extended magnetic impurity in a 3D trapped system obtained by solving the BdG equations \cite{BdG}.
+Here a total of 1100 atoms are trapped in an elongated cylindrical trapping potential $V(r,x)=\frac{m}{2}(\omega_{\bot}^{2}r^{2}+\omega_{x}^{2}x^{2})$ with trap aspect ratio $\omega_{\bot}/\omega_{x}=50$.
+The magnetic impurity centered at the origin, is radially uniform and has a Gaussian profile along the axial direction ($x$-axis).
+From the density and gap profiles shown in Fig.~\ref{Fig:FFLO3D}, one can easily identify the induced FFLO regions both near the center and the edge of the trap.
+In particular, the density oscillations in the spin-down component near trap center may be used as a signature of the FFLO state.